 In order to find out if your potential business name qualifies as acceptable by these standards, you can conduct a business name search through Delaware’s General Information Name Search.
 If the name appears, then the name has already been taken, and you will have to try another.

 If you need help understanding issues relating to Delaware entities, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.